Projektanker/Icons.Avalonia/README.md

 A full example is available in the [demo](demo) directory or at the bottom of this readme.

 ### 1. Register icon providers on app start up
+Use the `AppBuilder.AfterSetup` method to register a callback.
+Within this callback register the icon prodider(s).
+Otherwise the visual designer won't be able to use the registered icon provider(s).
 ```csharp
 class Program
 {